Vada Pav Chutney Recipe (Dry Garlic Chutney)

 Notes

-Roast the ingredients separately, as the roasting time is different for each.
+Roast the ingredients separately, as each has a different roasting time.

 Cool the ingredients before grinding them to avoid releasing oil from peanuts, coconut, and sesame seeds.